jumphone/scRef/Reference/MouseBrain_Zhang2014/README.md

 # Workflow

-We generate a human reference matrix "Reference_expression_human.txt" by using "mouse2human.py".
+We have generated a human reference matrix named "Reference_expression_human.txt" by mapping mouse gene to human gene..